daqhris/daqhris.github.io/contact.md

 # How to get in touch?
 ## Email
-I prioritize encrypted emails as the preferred method of contact.
+Priority is given to encrypted emails as the preferred method of contact.
 Standard emails may receive a slow response or be viewed as read-only.
 It is recommended to send electronic messages using a GPG public key.

 ###### IMPORTANT: NOT FOR HIRE.
 NO REPLY GUARANTEED.
-BUSY UNTIL SPRING 2024.
+BUSY UNTIL SUMMER 2024.

 #### Problems?
 - In case of any confusion, please click the link [HERE](https://emailselfdefense.fsf.org/en/) to learn the process of secure messaging on the Internet.